Oxford Playhouse Student Slots – Notes for Applicants

-Your team will be invited to interview at the Playhouse with the theatre's Chief Executive Louise Chantal, as well as the Programme Director, Technical Director and Marketing Director, along with the University Drama Officer and Sos Eltis, board member and Fellow in English at Brasenose.
+Your team will be invited to interview at the Playhouse with the theatre's Producer, Programme Director, Technical Director and Marketing Manager, along with the University Drama Officer and the OUDS Senior Members, Ros Ballaster and John Watts.

 The interview is designed to find out more about your ideas and explore the feasibility of getting the production on.
-We will ask the director about his or her vision, we will ask the designer to talk through their design, we will ask you about your proposed marketing and learning campaigns.
+We will ask the director about their vision, we will ask the designer to talk through their design, we will ask you about your proposed marketing and learning campaigns.
 We will ask you - why the Playhouse?

 If you did not supply designs with the bid, please bring these to interview.
 Along with any other aides that may help us understand your project.

 We will need you to have a name for the company presenting your show which will appear on the cheque/invoice you receive after the run (you will therefore need a bank account in this name - talk to the Drama Officer about setting one up).

 The Playhouse will confirm the dates of the slots as soon as possible.
 The Playhouse is unable to guarantee particular weeks, and therefore any student applying must be able to fulfil their commitment to the play regardless of the slot awarded in term.
 As a general rule of thumb it is often best to prepare for the earliest possible slot (1st week) in order to avoid being taken by surprise.

 After the performances, a settlement will be agreed between the Playhouse and the student company.
 The company's final accounts must be submitted before the final box office payment is made.

 About the BT